yuvaraj-1991/pythonProgram/README.md

 =================================================================================================

-# I have used dictionary{} to store the data as it would be easier to get the value of key using get() method.
+# Have used dictionary{} to store the data as it would be easier to get the value of key using get() method.

-I have used conditions to separate 0 to hundred && hundred to 1001.
+# Have used conditions to separate 0 to hundred && hundred to 1001.